-- A. The class will meet on Mondays, Wednesdays, and Thursdays from 2:30 to 3:50 p.m. in POL-302. - B. The class will not meet on the following dates: (i) Monday, September 6th due to Labor Day; (ii) Wednesday, October 20th due to a conference conflict; (iii) Thursday, October 21st due to a conference conflict; (iv) Wednesday, October 27th due to Professionalism Day; (v) Thursday, November 4th due to a conference conflict; (vi) Wednesday, November 24th due to Thanksgiving; and (vii) Thursday November 25th due to Thanksgiving.
-The last class of the semester meets on Monday, December 6th.
+- A. The class will meet in POL-410 on Tuesdays from 2:15-3:30 p.m., on Thursdays from 12:30-1:45 p.m., and on Fridays from 10:00-11:15 a.m. - B. The class will not meet on the following four dates: (i) Tuesday, October 11th due to In-service, (ii) Friday, November 18th due to a conference conflict, and (iii) Thursday and Friday, November 24-25 due to Thanksgiving.
+The last class of the semester meets on Friday, December 2nd.

-- C. To makeup for some of the above missed sessions, we will do two things.
-First, I have, with the permission of the Registrar, added five minutes to the end of each class session.
-Second, I will post podcasts on some material. - D. Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam.
+C. Depending on class interest, I am happy to schedule one or more extra "review" classes during the weeks before the final exam.
 Please email your questions to me 24 hours before such session to better enable me to answer them.
 I am also happy to meet, at any time during the semester, both with individual students in my office, and with small groups in the 3rd Floor Faculty Conference Room.